 Ready?
 11 MORE TTC tips

-- Get on a good prenatal vitamin while you’re trying to conceive (Ritual Prenatals are great!)
+- Take a good prenatal vitamin while you’re trying to conceive (Ritual Prenatals are great!)

-- Your sex position doesn’t matter!
+- Sex position doesn’t matter!
 Yep.
 It’s true.
 The sperm is going to go where it needs to go regardless of position.
-So, do what feels fun and right for you guys 😉
+So do what feels fun and right for you guys

-- Having sex outside of the “fertile window” WILL NOT lower your guy’s sperm count.
-In fact, some research suggests more regular sex/ejaculation is actually better for his sperm count.
-Long periods of abstinence can actually decrease the quality and quantity of sperm.
-Having sex 3 to 4 times per week throughout your cycle is considered ideal for sperm health (source).
+- Having sex outside the “fertile window” WILL NOT lower your guy’s sperm count.
+In fact, some research suggests more regular sex/ejaculation is actually better for his sperm count, while long periods of abstinence can actually decrease the quality and quantity of sperm.
+Having sex 3 to 4 times per week throughout your cycle is considered ideal for sperm health

 - Don’t assume that the fertility issue is with the woman.
 Research shows that there’s pretty much an equal chance of it being a male vs. female fertility issue!
 Approach a fertility specialist with an open mind

-- Check you and your partner’s medications and supplements for any that might impact fertility!
-One common example is Finasteride, a medication that treats hair loss in men.
-It causes low sperm count.
+- Check you and your partner’s medications and supplements for anything that might impact fertility!
+One common example is finasteride, a medication that treats hair loss in men, but also causes low sperm count.
 Some other medications to look out for are a number of anti-depressants and anti-psychotics, steroids, thyroid medications, certain skin products with hormones, and some seizure medications

 - Don’t overdo it with exercise, but do stay active!
 Excessive or very intense exercise can impact or prevent ovulation.
 While this isn’t super common, it’s good to have on your radar.
 On the flip side, a sedentary lifestyle is linked to infertility, so aim for moderate exercise a few times a week